Alfa Romeo 2600: Overview

 The 2600 range was replaced at the top of the Alfa range by the 1750 models in 1968.
 The 1750s were refined versions of the 1600 cc Giulia range which continued in production, so once more the Alfa Romeo flagship was a derivative product created by upgrading the motor of an existing range and carrying out a minor restyling.
 All similarity with the 2600 ends there though; the 1750s, and the 2000s which evolved from them, were a great success for Alfa Romeo from every point of view, especially sales.

-Today, as classics, the 2600 Sprint and Spider are appreciated for the tasteful and opulent styling of both the bodywork and the interior, for the performance, technology and sound of the six-cylinder twin-cam engine, and perhaps ironically for their rarity compared to the more successful Alfa Romeo models of the same era.
-The fact that the cars are rare, and their parts are either dedicated to the 2600 range, or derive from even earlier Alfas, means that owners need to dedicate a lot of effort and resources to restoration and maintenance.
-Very few 2600 Berlinas have found dedicated owners in the decades since the model was discontinued, therefore very few have survived.
-2600 SZ's are very rare (only 105 cars were produced) today they are by far the most valuable model in the range.
-The 2600 OSI De Luxe has always been extremely rare.
+Today, the 2600 Sprint and Spider classics are known primarily for the styling of both the bodywork and the interior of the cars.
+They are also known for the performance, technology and sound of the six-cylinder twin-cam engine, and for their rarity compared to the more successful Alfa Romeo models of the same era.
+The limited production of these cars, and the fact their parts are unique to the 2600 range or derived from even earlier Alfas, means that owners are required to dedicate a lot of effort and resources to restoration and maintenance.
+Relatively few 2600 Berlinas have had long-term owners since the model was discontinued, and as a result, few examples remain.
+Only 105 2600 SZ's were produced and today they are considered among the most valuable models in the range.
+The 2600 OSI De Luxe was also produced in very small numbers.

 Pininfarina Speciale

-Pininfarina made two concept cars based on 2600, the 2600 Cabriolet Speciale, a two-seat spider presented at the Turin Motor Show in 1962 and the 2600 Coupé Speciale, a two-seat coupé presented at the Brussels Motor Show in 1963.
-Initially planned as a mass market models, but the production never started.
+Pininfarina created two concept cars based on the 2600: the 2600 Cabriolet Speciale, a two-seat spider presented at the Turin Motor Show in 1962, and the 2600 Coupé Speciale, a two-seat coupé presented at the Brussels Motor Show in 1963.
+They were initially planned as mass market models, but neither reached production.